 Time plots of the piezometric readings received from Vast are presented on Figures V-1 through V-4 in Appendix IV.
-Peak values recorded over this period are reported in Table AIII.4.
+Peak values recorded over this period are reported in Table III-4.

-All of the existing piezometers at the Old Iron TSF (9 of 9) showed stable or reduced peak pore water pressures compared to the previous monitoring period and were below the notification level for the monitoring period.
+All of the existing piezometers at the Old Iron TSF (9 of 9) were below the notification level for the monitoring period.